 the contemporaneous interpolated bid yield to maturity of benchmark New Zealand government New Zealand dollar denominated nominal bonds having a remaining term to maturity of 5 years.

-The Commission will estimate an amount for the debt premium no later than 6 months prior to the start of each DPP regulatory period.
+The Commission will, in accordance with subclause (3), determine an estimate of an amount for the debt premium no later than 6 months prior to the start of each DPP regulatory period.

 The amount of the debt premium will be estimated as of the first business day of the month 7 months prior to the start of each DPP regulatory period by-